 7:00 – 7:30pm: Dynamic Partner Exercises

-At 7pm (or slightly later) we begin more dynamic partner exercises, including fighting drills and sparring games.
+Around 7pm we begin more dynamic partner exercises, including fighting drills and sparring games.
 From this point in the evening onwards, you will really benefit from having your own mask and gloves, at a minimum.
+(See the ‘Our Gear’ tab above)

 Here we open up the floor for free sparring.
 Depending on numbers, we may play various kinds of organized sparring games.
 Most of us practice longsword, but at this stage of the evening other historical weapons are fair game too: rapiers, sabers, smallswords, arming swords, bucklers, dussacks – you name it, as long as you bring a sparring-safe version of it.